Last Updated on

 I’ve worked for a number of camps, both day and resident and have had good supervisors and bad ones.
 In that time, I have learned ten staff supervision tactics that have worked for me.
 In this post I’ll discuss the first five.
-Tomorrow I’ll give you five more.
+In the next post, I’ll give you five more.

 A secret to effectively supervising camp staff is to use what you have learned as a counselor.
 That’s right, working as a camp counselor is a great way to learn and hone leadership skills.
 In other words, the tactics below were also used to supervise campers.

 As a camp counselor you are with your group most of the day.
 When they have a question, you’re there.
 When they have a suggestion, you’re there.
 When they feel down, you’re there.
 When they need help, you’re there.
 When they do something awesome, you’re there.